Imperial Guard (Iran): Islamic Revolution

-Commanders of the Imperial Guard
+Commanders

 The last commander of the Imperial Guard at the time of the 1979 Iranian Revolution was Lieutenant General Ali Neshat.
 One of the former Guard commanders was General Gholam Ali Oveisi (1960–1965).
 One of the original commanders, General Jafar Shafaghat, during the last months prior to the fall of the monarchy in 1979 was appointed by the Shah as the minister of defense (the literal translation of this post from Persian is minister of war) under Shapour Bakhtiar Cabinet until the fall of the government.